Raathigesh/majestic/README.md

 ## What is Majestic?

-Majestic is an electron app for running tests with Jest.
-Majestic is a tool built for providing great developer experience when you write tests with Jest.

-Jest CLI itself is one of the best CLI experience you can get out there today.
-But Majestic tries to bring that CLI experience in a form of a UI app.
+Majestic is an electron app that provides a UI for running tests with Jest.
+Jest CLI itself provides one of the best testing experiences available today.
+But Majestic humbly tries to expand upon it by providing a rich UI to be used during the dev/test loop.

 ## Features